Hi, Mum, can you hear me? Martin has sorted my headphones because my hands are pretty busy at the moment – along with other bits of me.

 I’m fine.
 Hit by one bullet … I think it was a bullet … but I’m … will you pay attention!
 I’m fine.
 Please shut up and stop flapping.

 Petrol bombs, water cannon, rubber bullets, real bullets.
 It’s … well was … a war zone here.

 But that’s not the whole story.

 Mum, this is important: stop talking!
 There was this … what do I say? … naked old man who appeared – right between the rioters and the police.
-He was easily three times the height of any normal person even though he was stooping and bow-legged.
+He was easily three or four times the height of any normal person even though he was stooping and bow-legged.
 Scrawny, wrinkled, big red beard, wild hair and a really pissed off expression – nothing could touch him, not fire or bullets.

-Ow! not so hard, my sweetest parcel.
+Ouch! not so hard, my sweet joy.

 What? sorry, Mum, I’ll get to that bit, hands full at the moment.

 Right, so this spirit or demi god or whatever started touching casualties, totally healing them – starting with the burning officer we couldn’t get to.
 But with every touch he grew smaller and younger – from an old man right down through little boy to toddler.